Volgenau Chair for Engineering Excellence

 Director, VLSI Architecture, Synthesis, and Technology (VAST) Laboratory (former VLSI CAD Laboratory)

 JASON CONG received his B.S. degree in computer science from Peking University in 1985, his M.S. and Ph.
 D. degrees in computer science from the University of Illinois at Urbana-Champaign in 1987 and 1990, respectively.
-Currently, he is a Chancellor's Professor at the Computer Science Department of University of California, Los Angeles, Associate Vice Provost for Internationalization, the director of Center for Domain-Specific Computing (funded by NSF Expeditions in Computing Award), and co-director of the VLSI CAD Laboratory.
-He also served as the department chair from 2005 to 2008.
+Currently, he is the Volgenau Chair for Engineering Excellence in the UCLA Computer Science Department (with joint appointment in the Department of Electrical and Computer Engineering), the Director of Center for Domain-Specific Computing (funded by NSF Expeditions in Computing Award), and the director of VLSI Architecture, Synthesis, and Technology (VAST) Laboratory.
+He served as the chair of the UCLA Computer Science Department from 2005 to 2008.
+He is a member of the National Academy of Engineering, and a fellow of IEEE, ACM, and the National Academy of Inventors.